commercetools/merchant-center-application-kit/README.md

 ## Declaring the fetch using a component

-The provided `Sdk.Fetch` component can be rendered to fetch data.
+The provided `Sdk.Get` component can be rendered to fetch data.
 It uses the middleware behind the scenes but adds some features on top.
 See [components/sdk-fetch/README.md](./components/sdk-fetch/README.md) for details.